 Not many people what happened to Yazid after the battle of Karbala was over and after his troops defeated Hussain (RA)’s entourage, which consists of only loyal relatives and companions of Hussain (RA).

 This article will explain the detail of what happened to Yazid after the Battle of Kerbala.

 The revolt of Abdullah Ibn al-Zubayr

-The martyrdom of the grandson of Prophet Muhammad (PBUH) prompted the anger of the Muslims community.
+The martyrdom of the grandson of Prophet Muhammad (PBUH) prompted the anger of the Muslim community.
 Yazid’s rule faced a large-scale rebellion from Ibn al-Zubayr.
 Ibn al-Zubayr called for a Shura to elect a new caliph.

 Yazid sent various gifts and delegations to persuade ibn Zubayr to give allegiance to him, but Zubayrn steadfastly refused.

 Not remaining silent on this refusal, Yazid sent a force led by Ibn al-Zubayer’s brother, Amr, to arrest him.
-The party sent by Yazid was defeated, Amr was captured and executed.
+The party sent by Yazid was defeated, and Amr was captured and executed.